Ever painted your Boston, MA house? Familiar with any painters in your area? If so, you know how fun it is to use a roller or a brush, or not.

 If your New Year renovation project involves repainting your exterior, our team at Total Pro Painters can help.

-We have years of experience in residential repainting in Boston, Massachusetts and a long list of happy clients that we would love to add you to.
+We have years of experience in residential repainting in Boston, Massachusetts and a long list of happy clients whom we would love to add you to.

 To try us, call us today at (774) 509-0345 for a FREE estimate!